Three Obstacles to Pastoring and Caring for the Flock

 - Pray for seeing eyes and trusting hearts.

-- A theology of suffering.
+- Expose them to a theology of suffering.

 - Remember, all their lives people have been told by their culture, their schools and their own sinful hearts that “the problem” is “out there” rather than within their own hearts.
 This has led them to the mistaken notion that a change of situation or association is going to solve their problem.
 They are quick to run.
 Love them and be patient.